IBM/rpg-genai-data/docs/pages/task/explain_program.md

 5. `Limitations & Assumptions`: Mention any assumptions the code makes, or scenarios where it may fail or behave incorrectly.
   - Example: The load all subfile can load only up to 9999 records.

-6. `Outcomes`: List possible major outcomes or scenarios resulting from the code execution.
-This section can include an optional `usage example` to illustrate the expected outcome.
+6. `Usage Example`: Define the expected outcomes of the program execution.

 ### how_output